MatterWindowCovering

 bool setInstalledOpenLimitTilt(uint16_t openLimit);

-• openLimit - Open limit absolute value
+• openLimit - Open limit value for tilt conversion

 This function will return true if successful, false otherwise.

 Note: Tilt is a rotation, not a linear measurement.
-These limits are used for position conversion only.
+These limits are used for local position conversion only.

 getInstalledOpenLimitTilt

-Gets the installed open limit for tilt.
+Gets the local open limit for tilt motor calibration.

 uint16_t getInstalledOpenLimitTilt();